Transverse K\"ahler holonomy in Sasaki Geometry and ${\oldmathcal S}$-Stability: Introduction

 \begin{corollary} Let $(M,\cals)$ be a Sasaki manifold of dimension $2n+1$ with $n>2$ and transverse holonomy group equal to $SU(n)$ Then $(M,\cals)$ is $\cals$-stable.
 Moreover, the local universal deformation space is isomorphic to an open set in $H^1(M,\Theta)$. \end{corollary}

+Here $\Theta$ is the sheaf of transversally holomorphic vector fields on $M$.
 For irreducible transverse hyperk\"ahler geometry the contrary holds which gives the second main result of the paper.

-\begin{theorem} Let $(M,\cals)$ be a Sasaki manifold with a compatible irreducible transverse hyperk\"ahler structure.
+\begin{theorem} Let $(M,\cals)$ be a Sasaki manifold with vanishing first Betti number and a compatible irreducible transverse hyperk\"ahler structure.
 Then $(M,\cals)$ is $\cals$-unstable.
 Moreover, the local universal deformation space is isomorphic to an open set in $H^1(M,\Theta)$. \end{theorem}

 Much more can be said about irreducible transverse hyperk\"ahler structures in dimension 5.
 First, a classification of simply connected 5-manifolds that admit null Sasakian structures has just recently been completed \cite{CMST20} by proving the existence of orbifold K3 surfaces $X$ with second Betti number $b_2(X)=3$.
 This completes the classification initiated in \cite{BGM06,BG05,Cua14}.
 A simply connected 5-manifold which admits a null Sasakian structure is diffeomorphic to a k-fold connected sum